AraChilingaryan/CoffeeMachine/README.md

 and you can choose what you want and for each one it prints some info
 # Coffee_Loop
 this class suggest you actions ,buy,fill, take, remain, exit and it prints this list of actions while you dont choose exit
+# CoffeeMachineStaes
+this class generalize CoffeeMachine's work,its very simple to use you need only input argument in one method at first  machine suggest actions you can choose what you want and after that follow the next steps the program will be ended when you choose exit from action list